liv-ac-uk/comp122/labs/01_variables/README.md

 Ensure your Declarations.java compiles and set currentWeight = 122.5 and newWeight=60.

-In FPTestApp, update x and y when n=3 and submit these both with check50.
+In FPTestApp, update x=1.0/20 and y when n=20 and submit these both with check50.

 check50 liv-ac-uk/comp122/2021/labs/01_variables